Caring for German Shepherd Puppies

-Children: The female GSD will be better with children since males can be too dominant.
+Children: The female GSD will be better with very young children since males can be dominant.
 However, both are gentle and protective with proper training.

 How to Tell There Are Purebred German Shepherd Puppies for Sale

-When searching for purebred German shepherd puppies for sale in Duck Lake, SK, Canada, a little detective work can help you.
+When searching for purebred German shepherd puppies for sale in Saskatoon, SK, Canada, a little detective work can help you.